mnutt/gilded_age/README.md

 Requirements
 ------------
 Gilded Age requires Safari 5.0 or later.
+You also need a Gilt Groupe account.

 Installation
 ------------
 Download the extension from [here](http://github.com/downloads/mnutt/gilded_age/gilded_age-latest.safariextz).
 If Safari doesn't automatically open it, drag it into Safari to install.
+Then go to [www.gilt.com](http://gilt.com), log in, and see it in action.